 The Lending and Secured Finance Review: Japan

-The current administration has adopted 'Abenomics' – an accommodative monetary policy that has strengthened the lending appetite of Japanese financial institutions.
-As at the end of 2019, the value of outstanding loans held by Japanese banks exceeded ¥507 trillion, compared with ¥498 trillion and ¥485 trillion as at the end of 2018 and 2017,2 respectively.
+The current administration has adopted an accommodative monetary policy that has strengthened the lending appetite of Japanese financial institutions.
+As at the end of 2020, the value of outstanding loans held by Japanese banks exceeded ¥534 trillion, compared with ¥507 trillion and ¥498 trillion as at the end of 2019 and 2018,2 respectively.
 Competitive market dynamics have enabled borrowers to take out loans at relatively low interest rates and lending fees.
-However, the covid-19 pandemic is heavily impacting the lending market in April 2020 as we write this article.
-As is the case everywhere in the world, it is too soon to assess the impact of this global public health crisis as the situation keeps changing quickly.
+However, as elaborated below, the covid-19 pandemic is heavily impacting the lending market in April–May 2021 at the time of writing.

 Syndicated lending has been a main source of finance for companies in need of large amounts of money, and the model syndicated loan agreement published by the Japan Syndication and Loan-Trading Association is generally used as the basis of the documentation for syndicated loans.
 The Loan Market Association, the Loan Syndications and Trading Association, the Asia Pacific Loan Market Association and other international standardised forms are used mainly in cross-border transactions.